What is a RAID Log?

 2. Dependencies Section

 Dependencies always need to be agreed upon by the parties involved.
-It means that a project manager cannot hold a stakeholder liable for an issue that he did not agree to in the first place.
+This means that a project manager cannot hold a stakeholder liable for an issue that he did not agree to in the first place.
 The dependencies section of a RAID log highlights:

 - A distinct and sequential indicator for easy referencing